-The Keeper Login API supports our upcoming 100% cloud-based integration with SSO identity providers such as Office365/Azure, Okta, JumpCloud, ADFS, Ping Identity, OneLogin and any other SAML 2.0 compatible identity provider.
+The Keeper Login API supports 100% cloud-based integration with SSO identity providers such as Office365/Azure, Okta, JumpCloud, ADFS, Ping Identity, OneLogin and any other SAML 2.0 compatible identity provider.
 We call this Keeper SSO Connect Cloud™.
 More information about SSO Connect Cloud and General Availability can be found here: https://docs.keeper.io/sso-connect-cloud/

 Reduced reliance on the Master Password

 The new Login API improves the use of session tokens stored dynamically in memory with server-controlled state instead of requiring the user's Master Password locally for deriving authentication hashes.
-This fundamental change opens up opportunities for future enhanced usability features such as:
+This fundamental change opens up opportunities for usability features such as: